 Step 4.
 Decoration

-Decorate the prepared and primed brickwork in a choice of over 350 colours with two full coats of Zinsser Allcoat Exterior Satin or Gloss, in accordance with the manufacturer’s instructions, allowing a minimum drying time of 1 hour between coats in normal drying conditions.
+Decorate the prepared and primed brickwork in a choice of over 4,000+ colours from RAL, NCS, and British Standard with two full coats of Zinsser Allcoat Exterior Satin or Gloss, in accordance with the manufacturer’s instructions, allowing a minimum drying time of 1 hour between coats in normal drying conditions.